wizmo2/TAudio-Case/tembed/docs/setup.md

 - LED Brightness: 40
 - LED Visualizer: Digital VU Meter

+Use the Player Music Information Screen Settings page to configure the Now Playing display configuration, including enabling the 'Show icons for hardware status" to display wifi and battery.
+To enable the Music Information Screen, set the Screensaver in the Players Basic Settings page.

 ## Operation
 When powered on, the display and rotary controls allow access to the LMS menus to operate the device.
-If insstalled, a infra-red remote can be sued to navigate the menus.
+If installed, an infra-red remote can be sued to navigate the menus.
 Remote control is also available throughout the LMS Squeezebox eco-system.

 ## Troubleshooting
 The device has a number of additional configuration parameters that can be used for troubleshooting and diagnostics.